‘General Hospital’ Spoilers: Andrew Cain’s Shocking Backstory – Kim Nero Lied To Sonny, Carly, And P6

 General Hospital spoilers reveal the name drop from Monday’s GH was huge.
-When Dr. Kim Nero (Tamara Braun) said Andrew’s last name, every fan should have jaw dropped because of the massive spoiler tied to that moniker revealed in the latest GH promo video.
+When Dr. Kim Nero (Tamara Braun) said Andrew’s last name, every fan should have jaw-dropped because of the massive spoiler tied to that moniker revealed in the latest GH promo video.
 The video shows that Andrew Cain is a fingerprint match for Jason Morgan.
 That reveal won’t be made official until Friday, but it’s all we need to know to dig into the twin story.

 Kim Nero lied to Carly, Sonny, and Stone Cold

-Last week on GH and spilling over into Monday, fans saw that Kim was stunned to see Stone Cold Patient 6 (Steve Burton) at the home of Sonny Corinthos (Maurice Benard) and Carly Corinthos (Laura Wright).
+Last week on GH and spilling over into Monday, fans saw that Kim was stunned to see Stone Cold Patient 6 (Steve Burton) at the home of Sonny (Maurice Benard) and Carly Corinthos (Laura Wright).
 She ran over to touch his face, shocked that she was seeing a man she knew from her past.
 In fact, he was a man she knew that coincided perfectly with her getting pregnant with Oscar Nero (Garren Stitt) in San Diego.
 When P6 assured her that he’s not Drew, Kim shut down and started lying.

 Look who’s going to Thanksgiving at the Corinthos house!!
 Tune in tomorrow to General Hospital to see what kind of pie Kim brings. @generalhospitalabc @abcnetwork @mauricebenard @welcometolaurasworld @duelly #thanksgiving #imback #daytime #tv #generalhospital #gh #fun #letthegamesbegin #pie #nicetomeetyou #kim